dk949/volc/README.md

         printf("initialisation failed: %s\n", volc_err_str());
         return 1;
     }
-     /*volc_volume_ctl returns current volume state or an error it can be used to set the volume as well (see the docs).*/ volc_volume_state_t res = volc_volume_ctl(volc, VOLC_GET_VOLUME);
+     /*volc_volume_ctl returns current volume state or an error. it can be used to set the volume as well (see the docs).*/ volc_volume_state_t res = volc_volume_ctl(volc, VOLC_GET_VOLUME);
     if (res.err < 0)